ava-labs/avalanche-ops/avalancheup-aws/recipes-aws.md

 ## FAQ: What if I want to control the systemd serviec manually?

-`avalanche-ops` can help you set up infrastructure, but you may want full control over avalanche nodes for some tweaks.
-You can disable all systemd services for `avalanche-ops` as follows:
+`avalancheup` can help you set up infrastructure, but you may want full control over avalanche nodes for some tweaks.
+You can disable all systemd services for `avalancheup` as follows:

 ```bash
 sudo systemctl cat avalanched.service